This guide explains how to install the rack-mounted EDA 8200 sensor.

 |Customer-supplied RJ45 Ethernet cable||1 Gbps|

-Install the Discover appliance in your data center with the included rack-mounting kit.
+Install the sensor in your data center with the included rack-mounting kit.
 The mounting kit supports most four-post racks with either round or square holes.

 Orient the hardware to ensure proper airflow.
-The cold air intake is through the front of the appliance.
+The cold air intake is through the front of the sensor.

 Connect port 1 to your management network.

-The EDA 8200 appliance has four 10/100/1000 BASE-T network ports.
-With a network patch cable, connect the management port on the Discover appliance to your management network.
+The EDA 8200 sensor has four 10/100/1000 BASE-T network ports.
+With a network patch cable, connect the management port on the sensor to your management network.
 Port 1 is the default management port on the EDA 8200.

 Connect the monitoring port.